Axway/open-banking-docs/content/en/docs/Overview/_index.md

 linkTitle: "Overview"
 weight: 3
 date: 2021-06-22
-description: Solution Overview
 ---

-The Awxay Open Banking solution provides the means to deliver standards-based open banking APIs while providing an extensible platform that allows an organization's open banking goals to be realized.
+The Awxay Open Banking solution provides the means to deliver standards-based open banking APIs while providing an extensible platform that allows an organization to realize their open banking goals.

 This section provides a general overview of the architecture.
 The goal is to provide customers with a complete understanding of what the solution provides, how the components are integrated, and how the solution is deployed.
 The document includes: